Criminal Cases Review Commission (New Zealand): Judicial reluctance to overturn convictions

 The years of legal wrangling that David Bain endured before his conviction was finally overturned after 13 years became the subject of intense media interest in New Zealand.
 With Joe Karam's help, he made his first application to the New Zealand Court of Appeal in 1995.
 In June 1998, he petitioned the Governor-General for a pardon.
 His case was reviewed by the Ministry of Justice, and sent back to the Court of Appeal which again turned him down.
 In March 2007, Bain took his case to the Privy Council in London.
 The Privy Council quashed his convictions and ordered a retrial.
 It was not until 2009 that a new trial was held and he was finally found not guilty.
-Judith Collins, who was Minister of Justice at the time, refused to accept that he was innocent and denied him Government compensation, even though he spent 13 years in prison.
+Judith Collins, who was Minister of Justice at the time, refused to accept that he was innocent and denied him Government compensation, even though he had spent 13 years in prison.

 Until 2022, the New Zealand justice system had also repeatedly turned a blind eye to Alan Hall's imprisonment, despite extensive documentation provided to the Ministry of Justice describing what had gone wrong with his case.
-Nick Chisnall, the lawyer who helped persuade the Supreme Court overturn Alan Hall's conviction, commented afterwards: "the fact it’s taken 30 years to get to this point, is an indictment on our criminal justice system.
+Nick Chisnall, the lawyer who helped persuade the Supreme Court to overturn Alan Hall's conviction, commented afterwards: "the fact it’s taken 30 years to get to this point, is an indictment on our criminal justice system.
 It demonstrates how hard a palpably innocent person has to work to overturn a conviction.”

+The reluctance of the justice system to overturn wrongful convictions led former justice Minister Andrew Little to declare that judges should not be appointed as commissioners - because judges might have adjudicated a previous case which now involved an applicant seeking to have his/her conviction overturned.

+Beginnings

+Former Justice Minister Andrew Little was instrumental in establishing the CCRC.
+In February 2020, he announced it would be established in Hamilton, adding that: "we've have some significant cases where there have been miscarriages of justice and it has taken a long time for that to be detected, for things to be put right, and ultimately for justice to be done".

+Hamilton was chosen to try and remove Commissioners from day-to-day contacts with the "big bureaucratic and judicial centres" of Auckland and Wellington.
+Hamilton barrister Roger Laybourn agreed that making the Commission separate from the justice department and the court system is important.